harshit-sharma1256/AutoMind-Glide/README.md

 ## Code Structure

-- `main.cpp`:  Main entry point of the program, contains the main logic for image processing, object detection, and driving decisions.
+- `main.py`:  Main entry point of the program, contains the main logic for image processing, object detection, and driving decisions.
 - `cascade_files/`: Contains XML files for object detection using Haar cascades.

 ## Contributors